Causemo/slate/source/includes/_requests.md

 API Requests
 ====================
+The only format accepted by Causemo API service is JSON; JSON in and JSON out.
+## Required Header Fields
-Every API request to the Causemo services must include the following or it will be rejected.
+Every API request to the Causemo must include the following header fields or it wil be rejected:

-## Header Fields
 Parameter | Required | Description
 --------- | ------- | -----------
 api-version | true | API version to use
 Authorization | true | The authorization to use.
-Read [Authentication](#authentication) for info
+Read [Authentication](#authentication) for info.
+If using the `curl` command, it will add the header for you via the `-u` flag.